13 Common Screening Interview Questions to Ask to Find Top Talent

 Whether delivered through an in-person or a remote interview process, screening interview questions are a great way to eliminate candidates who are unqualified, underqualified, or unsuitable, leaving you to focus your time, energy, and resources only on those who are the best fit.

-For example, certain job interview questions can insert the potential for bias into your screening process.
+Certain job interview questions can insert the potential for bias into your screening process.

-Even something as simple as “Tell me about your accomplishments” can create a bias, particularly for candidates who come from cultures in which listing one’s personal accomplishments is seen as bragging or boasting.
+Even something as simple as “Tell me about your accomplishments” can create a bias , particularly for candidates who come from cultures in which listing one’s personal accomplishments is seen as bragging or boasting.
 This question inserts a natural advantage for some while proving disadvantageous for others.

 That is why, when creating screening interview questions, you must always carefully filter each potential question for hidden bias.
 If you miss this step in the process, you could create hidden barriers for some of your most qualified candidates before they even have a chance to advance in your interview process.